Last modified June 7, 2021

-In this article, we explain how upgrades work in detail and how you should provide your workloads in order to keep them running during a tenant cluster upgrade and prevent disruptions of your applications.
+In this article, we explain how upgrades work in detail and how you should provide your workloads in order to keep them running during a workload cluster upgrade and prevent disruptions of your applications.

-Background and Concepts
+Background and concepts

-The tenant cluster stack
+The workload cluster stack